-We have audited the accompanying financial statements of the District of Columbia Not-for-Profit Hospital Corporation, commonly known as United Medical Center (the Medical Center), a blended component unit of the Government of the District of Columbia, as of and for the years ended September 30, 2022, and 2021, and the related notes to the financial statements, which collectively comprise the Medical Center's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the District of Columbia Not-for-Profit Hospital Corporation, commonly known as United Medical Center ("the Medical Center"), a blended component unit of the Government of the District of Columbia, as of and for the years ended September 30, 2023, and 2022, and the related notes to the financial statements, which collectively comprise the Medical Center's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Medical Center as of September 30, 2022, and 2021, and the respective changes in its financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the Medical Center as of September 30, 2023, and 2022, and the respective changes in its financial position and, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for Opinions

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the Medical Center and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
+We are required to be independent of the Medical Center and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.